topeterk/HitCounterManager/README.md

 * One single save file for all settings and profiles: **HitCounterManagerSave.xml**
   > Note: The settings will be kept when upgrading on newer versions.
   > I try my best keeping it backwards compatible that you can still load an upgraded save file on older versions.
-* Create profiles for each challenge or game or build a sequence of runs (called succession) like for the Dark Souls trilogy
+* Create profiles for each challenge or game
 * Dark Mode
 * Timer (including current, PB and gold split times)
 * Customizable designs (Find [some examples](../../wiki/Designs) at the [Wiki pages](../../wiki))